'Fantastic barristers at all levels' Legal 500 2017

 Health & Safety

-Experience of the most serious, complex and high-profile cases within the field; members are experts in the prosecution and the defence of individuals and corporates partiularly where fatality or serious injury has occurred.
+Experience of the most serious, complex and high-profile cases within the field; members are experts in the prosecution and the defence of individuals and corporates, particularly where fatality or serious injury has occurred.

-Members of Chambers practising in this particular area combine a long experience of the criminal law with current and detailed knowledge of health and safety legislation.
-This puts us in the best possible position to act for those who require assistance in any health and safety matter.
-We maintain good relationships with the experts with whom we work frequently, and are always happy to offer recommendations for a suitable expert when called upon.
+Members of Chambers practising in this particular area combine a long experience of the Criminal Law with current and detailed knowledge of Health and Safety Legislation, putting us in the best possible position to act for those who require assistance in any Health and Safety matter.
+We maintain good relationships with the experts, with whom we frequently work, and are always happy to offer recommendations for a suitable expert when called upon.

 We have acted in manslaughter and Health and Safety at Work Act (HSWA) cases for individuals and corporations.
-Our experience includes: Hatfield Rail Crash (2005); Moyano (operating theatre death, 2009); Maurice Agis (Dreamspace ‘flyaway artwork’ deaths, 2009); Counsell (firework display linked to seven deaths on nearby M5, 2012); Naylor (catastrophic door failure causing deaths of two members of singing group, 2016); Malden Plumbing (carbon monoxide poisoning by a gas boiler); Cotswold Geotech (first ever Corporate Manslaughter and Homicide Act 2007 prosecution).
-We are currently instructed to represent Chevron in relation to a joint police and HSE investigation into the explosion at its Pembroke Refinery in 2011 and a corporate under investigation following the Grenfell Tower fire as well as interested parties in the public inquiry arising from the same incident.
-Our vast experience in health and safety prosecutions where death has been caused have arisen in diverse sectors of industry; recent prosecutions have concerned breaches of PUWER, LOLER, CDM, WAHR, and the Management Regulations, as well as breaches of section 2, 3 and 7 of the Act.
+Our experience includes: Hatfield Rail Crash (2005); Moyano (operating theatre death, 2009); Maurice Agis (Dreamspace "flyaway artwork" deaths, 2009); Counsell (firework display linked to seven deaths on nearby M5, 2012); Naylor (catastrophic door failure causing deaths of two Members of Singing Group, 2016); Malden Plumbing (carbon monoxide poisoning by a gas boiler); Cotswold Geotech (first-ever Corporate Manslaughter and Homicide Act 2007 Prosecution).
+We are currently instructed to represent Chevron in relation to a joint Police and Health and Safety Executive (HSE) investigation into the explosion at its Pembroke Refinery in 2011 and a corporate under investigation following the Grenfell Tower fire as well as interested parties in the Public Inquiry arising from the same incident.
+Our vast experience in Health and Safety Prosecutions where death has been caused, has arisen in diverse sectors of industry, with recent prosecutions concerning breaches of PUWER, LOLER, CDM, WAHR and the management regulations, as well as breaches of section 2, 3 and 7 of the Act.

 Adrian Darbishire QC won Health & Safety Silk of the Year in the Chambers Bar Awards 2014.